oceaness/dock-rpi-rtsp-matrix/README.md

 Instructions for how to do this and the rest of the configuration options are are contained within the config files and in the README.md within the [conf directory](conf).

 # Container actions
-Once you have made the necessary configuration changes, you can start, stop and remove the container using the standard docker-compose functions.
+Once you have made the required configuration changes, you can start, stop and remove the container using the standard docker-compose functions.
 Start it using `docker-compose up -d`.
 After a few seconds the Raspberry Pi's monitor should go blank and video feeds should start appearing one by one.
 Stop the container by running `docker-compose down`.

 # Credit
 Much of the code contained herein borrows heavily from [Anonymousdog/displaycameras](https://github.com/Anonymousdog/displaycameras)